-Implement a Payment for Ecosystem Services (PES) program for natural and working lands.
+Strategy 3: Implement a Payment for Ecosystem Services (PES) program for natural and working lands.

 Managers of natural and working lands, including farmers and foresters, provide important environmental or ecosystem services to the public, such as clean air and water, reduced flooding, or sequestration and storage of carbon.
 A Payment for Ecosystem Services (PES) program provides a quantifiable and verifiable framework to credit and compensate for the benefits of stewardship that produces numerous ecosystem goods and services.
 PES programs vary in design and could focus on particular ecosystem services or land uses, i.e. (a) farms or (b) forests, or both, and could offer direct payments or other financial compensation, such as tax credits (c).
 Regardless of design, PES is an innovative and important mechanism to further climate mitigation occurring on natural and working lands.

-ActionsDevelop and implement a PES program for healthy soils and soil carbon sequestration on farms.
+Actions

+Develop and implement a PES program for healthy soils and soil carbon sequestration on farms.
 Act 83 of 2019 convened the Payment for Ecosystems Services Working Group whose purpose is to recommend financial incentives designed to encourage farmers in Vermont to implement agricultural practices that improve soil health, enhance crop resilience, increase carbon storage and stormwater storage capacity, and reduce agricultural runoff to waters.
 Final program recommendations from the PES Working Group are due in January 2023.

 Develop and implement a PES program for forestland owners including water filtration/cycling, carbon sequestration, etc.

 Incentivize management for ecosystem services through a tax credit system that compensates landowners/managers for maintaining or restoring ecosystem services.